Teg79/BBArena/README.md

 ```
 mvn cargo:run
 ```
-And the connect with a browser with [http://localhost:8080/bbarena](http://localhost:8080/bbarena)
+And connect with a browser with [http://localhost:8080/bbarena](http://localhost:8080/bbarena)

 # Prototype
 ## Team SetUp